SAP-samples/abap-cheat-sheets/25_Authorization_Checks.md

 ### Example Class

-Expand the following collapsible section to view the code of an example class.
+Expand the following collapsible section for example code.
 Provided that the implementation steps have been walked through, the example explores explicit and implicit authorization checks.
 To try it out, create a demo class named `zcl_demo_abap_auth` and paste the code into it.
 After activation, choose *F9* in ADT to execute the class.
 The example is set up to display output in the console.

 <details>
-  <summary>Expand to view the class code</summary>
+  <summary>🟢 Click to expand for example code</summary>
   <!-- -->

 <br>